theonlyamos/cognitrix/README.md

 ## Acknowledgments

-Cognitrix was created by [Amos Amissah](https://github.com/theonlyamos) and is inspired by projects like AutoGPT and GPT Engineer.
+Cognitrix was created by [Amos Amissah](https://github.com/theonlyamos) and is inspired by projects like AutoGPT and GPTEngineer.
 Special thanks to the open-source community and AI companies providing LLM APIs.